grpc/proposal/A66-otel-stats.md

   // to Named Meter instances to instrument an application.
 To enable metrics
   // collection, set a meter provider.
 If unset, no metrics will be recorded.
   MeterProvider metric.MeterProvider
-  // TargetAttributeFilter is a callback that takes the target string and
-  // returns a bool representing whether to use target as a label value or use
-  // the string "other".
-If unset, will use the target string as is.
-  TargetAttributeFilter func(string) bool
   // MethodAttributeFilter is a callback that takes the method string and
   // returns a bool representing whether to use method as a label value or use
   // the string "other".
 If unset, will use the method string as is.
 This is